 Students at Dongmeng High School in Guangxi Zhuang Autonomous Region prepare for the Gaokao.
 Photo: Yu Xiangquan

 According to SCMP, a recent graduate had to compete with 50 other candidates to win a job at a small company in Beijing.
-Xu Beibei, an artist at an online game company, said that the team had recruited only four people, but received 200 applications.
+Xu Beibei, an artist at an online game company, said the team had recruited only four people, but received 200 applications.

-Even a master’s degree from a top university has become a threshold for many positions.
+Even a master’s degree from a top university has become a threshold for entry for many positions.
 Earlier this year, China Tobacco Henan, a cigarette maker, said nearly a third of its new hires had postgraduate degrees.

 Dawn (According to China Daily, Xinhua )